 Homemade Fortune Cookies - Chinese Fortune Cookies

-It is fun reading the little fortunes that come inside the cookies and also love that these cookies have very simple flavors that is just so refreshing as an after dinner sweet snack.
+It is fun reading the little fortunes that come inside the cookies and also love that these cookies have very simple flavors that are just so refreshing as an after-dinner sweet snack.

-The recipe to make the cookie batter is very simple.
-It has some flour, fat, egg whites, sugar and flavoring.
-Shaping the cookies is where the challenge comes up (read the notes section below for things to take care).
+The recipe to make the cookie batter for these Chinese fortune cookies is very simple.
+It has some flour, fat, egg whites, sugar, and flavoring.
+Shaping the cookies is where the challenge comes up (read the notes section below for things to take care of).

 It took me a few attempts before I was able to understand the right spreading technique.
 I made only 2 cookies at a time as that gave me enough time to shape them.
 It would be really helpful to have an extra set of hands when baking these cookies.

 I took some inspiration for the fortunes online and printed them out.
-I cut them into approximately 2 ½ inches long and ¼ inch wide strips.
-This would be a great cookie to make for kids party or ladies get together and share some inspirational messages.
+I cut them into approximately 2 ½ inches long and ¼-inch wide strips.
+This would be a great cookie to make for kids' parties or ladies get together and share some inspirational messages.

 Ingredients to make Homemade Fortune Cookies (makes about 16 cookies)